-Property, Plant and Equipment: Proceeds before Intended Use (Amendments to PAS 16).
+Property, Plant and Equipment before Intended Use (Amendments to PAS 16).
 The amendments to PAS 16, Property, Plant and Equipment prohibits an entity from deducting from the cost of an item of property, plant and equipment any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 It also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.
 The financial performance of the asset is not relevant to this assessment.
 Entities must disclose separately the amounts of proceeds and costs relating to items produced that are not an output of the entity's ordinary activities.
 The amendments are effective for annual periods beginning on or after January 1, 2022.
+The amendments had no significant impact on the financial statements of the Bank.